After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers. We soon came across covert narcissism.

 If you go for the latter, frenzied denial will commence.
 To their friends and family they’ll, for example, make out a relationship failure is entirely the fault of the other person.

-Rosenberg highlights they’ll go to incredible lengths to disparage the other individual, likely making out they’re unintelligent, mentally ill, or whatever else.
-This helps them to maintain their persona.
+Rosenberg highlights they’ll go to incredible lengths to disparage other people, likely making out they’re unintelligent, mentally ill, or whatever else.

 On Covert Narcissism

-Why keep up that act?
-As overt and covert narcissists are looking for a supply.
-They look to surround themselves with people who mirror back the false image they have in their mind of themselves.
+Why do coverts keep up the act?
+Ultimately, they’re looking to surround themselves with people who mirror back the false image they have of themselves.

-They think they’re exceptional in some way—intellectually and/or through their perception of success (business achievements, educational accomplishments etc.).
+They think they’re exceptional—intellectually or through their perception of success (business achievements, wealth, educational accomplishments etc.).

-Covert narcissists are looking for validation, but don’t have the overly grandiose behaviour of overt types.
-The former may be introverted and vulnerable.
+So, covert narcissists are looking for constant validation.
+But the dangerous here is they don’t have the overly grandiose behaviour of overt narcissists.
+In fact, coverts may be introverted and quite vulnerable.

-If they have any issues, they’ll proclaim themselves to be the victim and rant about any perceived slights to anyone who’ll listen.
+And if they have any issues in relationships, they’ll proclaim themselves the victim and rant about any perceived slights to anyone who’ll listen.
 They’re the mistreated party.
 Everyone else is at fault.

 The delusion is so strong they could read this book and view it as confirmation of how other people have wronged them, rather than recognise their obnoxious behaviour.